Ao Man Long

-Ao Man Long (歐文龍; born in December 1956) was the first Secretary for Transport and Public Works of the Macau Special Administrative Region of the People's Republic of China, from 20 December 1999 to 6 December 2006.
+Ao Man Long (歐文龍; born in December 1956) is a Macau politician who was the first Secretary for Transport and Public Works of the Macau Special Administrative Region of the People's Republic of China, from 20 December 1999 to 6 December 2006.

 On 8 December 2006, Ao was arrested based on a case built by the Macau Commission Against Corruption, making him the highest-ranking official arrested in the history of Macau.
 Ao had allegedly offered preference in government works projects, and had amassed assets totalling 804 million patacas.
 On 30 January 2008, Ao was found guilty on 40 counts of bribe-taking, amongst others, and was sentenced to 27 years in prison.
 Ao was aided and abetted by four family members, who were also jailed for between 10 and 18 years for money laundering.
 On 31 May 2012, Ao was found guilty of taking bribes of more than 31.9 million patacas, and received a sentence of 29 years in prison.
 Joseph Lau and Steven Lo are both implicated and have been charged with offering tens of millions in bribes to Ao.

 Career

 Ao is a graduate of Yuet Wah College, Macau.
-He graduated with a Bachelor's degree in civil engineering at National Taiwan University in 1982, and a Master of Business Administration at the University of Macao.
+He graduated from National Taiwan University with a Bachelor of Science in civil engineering in 1982, and then earned a Master of Business Administration at the University of Macao.
 Ao joined the government in 1987.
 He was appointed as the first Secretary for Transport and Public Works after the handover of Macau from Portugal to the PRC on 20 December 1999.

 Arrest

 On 6 December 2006, Ao was arrested for allegedly taking bribes and having engaged in irregular financial activities.
-The Macau Commission Against Corruption (CAC) alleged that between 2002 and 2006 Ao received MOP 187 million in bribes from three real estate and construction companies, two from Macau and one from the mainland, in return for which Ao had allegedly offered preference in 20 government works projects.
+The Macau Commission Against Corruption (CCAC) alleged that between 2002 and 2006 Ao received MOP 187 million in bribes from three real estate and construction companies, two from Macau and one from the mainland, in return for which Ao had allegedly offered preference in 20 government works projects.
 Ao allegedly had assets not commensurate with his earnings: Ao and his wife earned 14 million patacas from their official posts between 2000 and 2006, yet had accumulated assets totalling 804 million patacas (US$100m), equivalent to 57 times their earnings.
 Ao was charged with 76 counts, including corruption, bribe-taking, money laundering and abuse of power.

 According to Article 50 of the Basic Law of Macau, the removal of ministers would require Central Government approval.
 Citing "irrefutable evidence" of improper behaviour, Chief Executive Edmund Ho asked Beijing to remove Ao from office.